Francis Xavier Gsell: Priesthood

+Episcopate

+On 29 March 1938, Gsell was appointed Bishop of Darwin by Pope Pius XI.
+He was consecrated a bishop at Our Lady of the Sacred Heart Church, Randwick by Archbishop Giovanni Panico.

+As bishop, he was influential in founding Aboriginal missions at Port Keats and Arltunga.
 His collaboration with government promoted assimilation policies.
 As Bishop of Darwin he was in charge of the Catholic Church's share of the policy of child removals of children of mixed parentage now known as the Stolen Generations.
 He defended the practice, writing "if they had families, and if they were surrounded by that love and affection family life offers to the young even amongst primitive peoples, it might be cruel.
 But these creatures roam miserably around the camps and their behaviour is often worse than that of native children.
 It is an act of mercy to remove them as soon as possible from surroundings so insecure."

+In 1946, the Commonwealth government sought to resume all freehold land in Darwin, and attempted to remove the Catholic cathedral and school to another site.
+Gsell fought the move and won.

+In 1947, he visited Rome and had a private audience with Pope Pius XII where he detailed the plight of the Aboriginal people and the Church in Darwin.
+On 10 November 1948, Gsell's retirement was accepted by Pope Pius XII, after almost 50 years serving in the Northern Territory.

-He retired to the Sacred Heart Monastery in the Sydney suburb of Kensington and died in 1960.
+He retired to the Sacred Heart Monastery in the Sydney suburb of Kensington.
+In 1950, was awarded the Legion of Honour.
+During retirement, he also penned his autobiography The bishop with 150 wives, which was published in French in 1954 and English in 1955.
+In 1951 Pope Pius XII created him bishop assistant at the pontifical throne.
+He died in 1960 at the age of 87.